TomArcher/technical-blog/content/posts/how-large-languag-models-think/index.md

 MATLAB and Python give us two lenses to explore that space: Python for the implementation, MATLAB for the math.
 Between the two, you can watch meaning become math in real time.

 And once you have seen that happen, the phrase *"AI understands"* feels less magical and far more human.

 ---

+Now that you have a basic overview of how LLMs think, if you'd like to see how LLMs learn, continue with [How Large Language Models (LLMs) Learn: Calculus and the Search for Understanding](/posts/how-large-languag-models-learn/).

+---